To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Salter EK5876 Digital Air Fryer 6.5l review: What do you get for the money?

 For what it offers, Salter’s EK5876 Digital Air Fryer 6.5l is surprisingly good value, especially when compared to similar models.
-It’s certainly more affordable than larger oven-style air fryers, such as the Tefal Easy Fry 10-in-1, twin drawer models, such as Ninja’s Foodi Dual Zone AF300UK and it’s even cheaper than some more compact air fryers, such as Zwilling.
-It has a generous 6.5 litres of cooking space in its drawer, and a removable low, flat, non-stick cooking tray (measuring 21.5 x 23cm), meaning that you can squeeze in four chicken quarters or breasts, around 750g of potato wedges or four quarter pounder burgers.
-But don’t worry, as the included recipe booklet and guide to times and temperatures will give you a handy starting point for working out what you can cook.
+It’s certainly more affordable than larger oven-style air fryers, such as the Tefal Easy Fry 10-in-1, twin drawer models, such as Ninja’s Foodi Dual Zone AF300UK and it’s even cheaper than some more compact air fryers, such as the Zwilling air fryer.
+It has a generous 6.5 litres of cooking space in its drawer, and a removable low, flat, non-stick cooking tray (measuring 21.5 x 23cm), meaning you can squeeze in four chicken quarters or breasts, around 750g of potato wedges or four quarter-pounder burgers.
+The included recipe booklet and guide to times and temperatures will give you a handy starting point for working out what you can cook.

 The air fryer itself isn’t too bulky – 28.4 x 37.2 x 32.3cm (WDH) – enabling it to live at the back of a worktop, below the wall units, when not in use.
 Nor is it especially heavy at 6.2kg, so you could feasibly move it around the kitchen without much hassle if counter space is an issue.